aliterc/aliterc.github.io/index.md

 “It’d be wrong to punch him in the face in real life so ... doing it on a punch bag there’s nothing wrong with that, and it’s definitely a great way to get your frustration out,” he said.

-With six months until Britain leaves the EU, May has yet to reach a deal on the terms of the divorce, and her plan for future trade ties has been rebuffed by both the EU and many in her own Conservative Party.
+With six months until Britain leaves the EU, May has yet to reach a deal on the terms of the divorce, and her plan for future trade ties has been [rebuffed](https://www.oxfordlearnersdictionaries.com/definition/english/rebuff_1#rebuff_1__15) by both the EU and many in her own Conservative Party.

 Corbyn said this week that Labour would vote against a Brexit deal based on May’s proposals, the strongest warning yet to a prime minister whose plan to leave the EU is hanging by a thread.
+[AUDIO](https://github.com/aliterc/aliterc.github.io/blob/master/Eb%201014.m4a)

 - 1013 Scripts and utilities for working with markers